Please note this is best viewed

 This page showing the university rowing matches ms. proves beyond all reasonable doubt that the first edition of Wisden is not solely the work of Wisden as has been assumed up until now but to some extent is a joint effort.
 The question to be asked now is not "did Wisden really create the First Edition by himself?" because with the evidence that this ms. provides he so clearly didn' t, but "How much is Wisden's work and how much is someone else's?" (ie. F.E.C.
 Elwes)

 However it needs to be said that in my opinion that whilst it may look like plagiarism/copying this is far to strong a way of viewing things.
 In my opinion at least there was almost certainly a partnership or agreement between Elwes and Wisden to produce "something" They clearly knew each other as the diary shows.
 Further secondary documentation proves they had known each other for several years.
-An invitation from an aristocrat as Elwes would have considered himsef to Wisden to "come Round" would have been highly unusual and indicates an unusual relationship between the two men.
-The many mentions also in the diary of going to Wisden's of great cricket talk grog and sandwiches demonstrates a two people who knew each other well and probably very well.
-A 10 day stay shooting on the Elwes estate at Egton as the shooting diary indicates says they knew each other very very well.
+An invitation from an aristocrat as Elwes would have considered himsef to be, to Wisden, to "come Round" would have been highly unusual and indicates an unusual relationship between the two men.
+The many mentions also in the diary of going to Wisden's; of great cricket talk, grog and sandwiches demonstrates two people who knew each other well and probably very well.
+A 10 day stay shooting on the Elwes estate at Egton as the shooting diary indicates, says they knew each other very very well.

 Therefore I propose that there must have been a partnership of some sort.
-Looking at the ms. I suspect that Elwes's idea may have been something along the lines of seperate annuals with reports for cricket rowing horse racing rackets and boxing each of which would have much of what went into the 1st edition of Wisden.
-Elwes could not have wanted his name associated with such a production as an Almanack/s.
-So I think the way it would have worked is that Elwes would write the Almanack/s (this manuscript) and probably pay for the production whilst Wisden would look after the production.
+Looking at the ms. I suspect that Elwes's idea may have been something along the lines of seperate annuals with reports for cricket, rowing, horse racing, rackets, and boxing each of which would have much of what went into the 1st edition of Wisden.
+As an aristocrat Elwes could not have wanted his name associated with such a production as an Almanack/s.
+So I think the way it would have worked is that Elwes would write the Almanack/s (this manuscript) and probably pay for the production whilst Wisden would look after the production and sales.

-Elwes though if the ms. is anything to go by was becoming increasingly ill from September 1863 onwards and almost certainly was not up to taking any further part from then on.
+Elwes , however if the ms. is anything to go by was becoming increasingly ill from September 1863 onwards and almost certainly was not up to taking any further part from then on.
+The ms shows this by its increasing illegibility untidiness and errors in usage of the apostrophe.

 What was to happen.
-Its impossible at the moment to say for sure but it is my belief that the missing pages from this ms. contained much of what was to eventually fill the 1st edition of Wisden together with these two pages illustrated here, and maybe other stuff from who knows where.
-The logistics of producing 5 possibly illustrated Almanacks in any significant quantity was an expense too far.
+Its impossible at the moment to say for sure but it is my belief that the missing pages from this ms. contained much of what was to eventually fill the 1st edition of Wisden together with the page illustrated here and another page aesthetically rearranged and illustrated in the next section, and maybe other stuff from who knows where.
+The logistics and expense of producing 5 possibly illustrated Almanacks in any significant quantity was a burden to heavy too bear.
+Economies had to be made and thus was the 1stc edition created .

 An illustration of Riveaulx Abbey by the author See diary entry for April 5th